erizov/Professor/semester_1/lecture_09_graph_algorithms/bellman_ford/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Bellman Ford is the best solution for all problems" ✓ **CORRECT**: Bellman Ford has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Bellman Ford is the best solution for all problems" ✓ **CORRECT**: Bellman Ford has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Bellman Ford is too complex to understand" ✓ **CORRECT**: Bellman Ford can be understood by breaking it down into smaller steps